1ugia/CV/README.md

 - Be creative and bring dancing objects for class to enhance their movement - home made ribbons, tiaras etc.
 - Prepping for class in advance, executing clear presentation for lessons.

+**Creativevents, Excel, Olympia, Earls Court, festivals** (JULY 2012 - AUGUST 2014)
+_Exhibition centre and festival bar manager_
+- Managing bars of 4 - 20 staff at prime event and sites such as Olympic Stadium, Excel, Earl’s Court and exterior festival locations.
+- Running solo and teaming on stationary and mobile stalls catering Oysters, Espresso coffee, Alcohol and other fresh food products.
+- Support and helping other bar managers on site to solve problem or failure of mechanisms.

 ## Skills (3 big skills)
 - collab:
 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.